 1 Includes applicable add-ons of 1.44% for risk-weighted assets (RWA) and 0.50% for leverage ratio denominator (LRD).
 2 A maximum of 25% of the gone concern requirements can be met with instruments that have a remaining maturity of between one and two years.
-Once at least 75% of the minimum gone concern requirement has been met with instruments that have a remaining maturity of between one and two years remain eligible to be included in the total gone concern capital.
+Once at least 75% of the minimum gone concern requirement has been met with instruments that have a remaining maturity of greater than two years, all instruments that have a remaining maturity of between one and two years remain eligible to be included in the total gone concern capital.
 3 Includes applicable add-ons of 0.89% for RWA and 0.31% for LRD.